AVG Antivirus

 What is AVG?

-AVG is a free version of a very reliable anti-virus program produced by Grisoft (free.grisoft.com).
+AVG is a free version of a very reliable anti-virus program (free.avg.com).
 It sits in the background and prevents viruses getting onto your machine by email, infected files or any other means, however, in order that it can provide proper protection, it must be kept up to date.

 Anti virus programs work mostly by having a database or dictionary af virus definitions.
 This instructs the program how to recognise all the viruses and how to deal with them It is this database which needs to be kept up to date.